FullHuman/tosin/CONTRIBUTING.md

 ### Development Workflow

-After cloning {% project name %}, run `npm i` to fetch its dependencies.
+After cloning tosin, run `npm i` to fetch its dependencies.
 Then, you can run several commands:

-- `npm run dev` will build cjs and es module of {% project name %} in the `lib` folder and watch for changes.
+- `npm run dev` will build cjs and es module of tosin in the `lib` folder and watch for changes.
 - `npm run lint` checks the code style.
 - `npm test` runs the complete test suite.
 - `npm test -- --watch` runs an interactive test watcher.
 - `npm test <pattern>` runs tests with matching filenames.
-- `npm run build` creates the cjs and es module of {% project name %} in the `lib` folder.
+- `npm run build` creates the cjs and es module of tosin in the `lib` folder.

 Make sure that your pull request contains unit tests for any new functionality.
 This way we can ensure that we don't break your code in the future.